NCI-NAACCR-Zone-Design/Louisiana/README.md

 Edit `index.js` and set up `SEARCHOPTIONS_RACE` to match your dataset's domain values.

 If any of the cancer site options will be specific to one sex, edit `index.js` and set up `CANCER_SEXES` to auto-select that sex if that cancer site is selected.

+Edit `index.js` and set `NATIONWIDE_INCIDENCE` to indicate whether your data will support *Nationwide* readouts, for comparison with the Zone and State stats.

 Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.